-In women, infertility may be caused by ovulation disorders, blocked fallopian tubes, endometriosis, birth defects in the reproductive organs, or it may be completely unexplained.
-In men, common causes are abnormal sperm production or genetic disease.
+In women, infertility may be caused by ovulation disorders, blocked fallopian tubes, endometriosis, anomalies in the reproductive organs, or it may be completely unexplained.
+In men, common causes are abnormal sperm production or genetic disorders.

-In general, a couple should seek help when:
+In general, an individual should seek help when:

 Lifestyle activities that may affect male fertility include the use of hot tubs and substance abuse, specifically marijuana.
 The type of undergarments that a man wears does not affect his fertility.
 Activities such as bicycle riding, motorcycle riding and running do not appear to affect male fertility.
-High amounts of alcohol use may have some affect.
+High amounts of alcohol use may impair fertility.
 There is less information regarding the role of cigarette smoking on male fertility.
 Further information is available in our office.

 Couples who are trying to have a child are frequently under stress.
 However there is no value in increasing the frequency of intercourse above two times per week.
 If a couple is having unprotected intercourse at least two times per week, this appears to be the minimum amount needed.
 Increasing frequency to four or five times per week may actually be detrimental in that sperm counts may be lowered.

 It is important to keep in mind some lubricants can actually impair sperm.

 Often couples are concerned that stress may impact fertility.
 The role of stress in infertility is still unclear.
 However, only in cases of severe stress where the woman loses her ability to have normal menstrual cycles does stress appear to have a significant impact.

 Couples are often times interested in alternative remedies.
 The Reproductive Medicine Center feels positively about regimens involving yoga, acupuncture, biofeedback and hypnosis.
 We have concerns about the use of herbal remedies, some of which may actually be counterproductive for normal hormonal function for women.
 Certain herbal remedies may, in fact, impose medical dangers for women.